BNasmith/PTForsyth/PTFWorkofChrist.md

-easy to find a word that has no defect, since all words, even the greatest, are made from the dust and spring from our sandy passions, earthly needs, and fleeting thoughts ; and they are hard to stretch to the measure of eternal things without breaking under us somewhere.
+easy to find a word that has no defect, since all words, even the greatest, are made from the dust and spring from our sandy passions, earthly needs, and fleeting thoughts; and they are hard to stretch to the measure of eternal things without breaking under us somewhere.
 The word surety itself gives way at a great